data-fair/data-fair/doc/pages/functional-presentation/dataset-management-en.md

 These master data are of great value, because they allow you to **easily complete the other data**.
 As part of the incremental game input forms, you can refer to master data by assigning a concept to a certain field, and the **form will propose a list of values** (with a search engine if it is large ) to select what will be put in the field.
 It is thus possible to constrain the entry in a field and to ensure that the values ​​in it are all valid according to certain business rules!

 The second possibility to complete the data is to set up **enrichments**: columns are then automatically added to the dataset and the values ​​filled in from one or more other columns.
 For example, columns that have the concepts *street number*, *street name* and *postal code* can be completed with address data and be geocoded, which allows the data to be projected on a map.
 When data is updated, enrichments are automatically updated, and a dataset can have multiple enrichments from different master data.

+The reference data can also be used via virtual sets to offer the reference data on its portal.
+It is then possible to create a virtual set, on the portal of his organization, which will be a view of the reference data set.
+So when the reference data is updated, the virtual game will also be updated.
+Virtual sets can have filters on the column values.
+It is for example possible to filter the data of the **Sirene database** on a territory and on some **APE code** to propose a dataset on an activity sector on your territory.
+It will then be very easy to configure a cartographic visualization to explore these data.

 ### Permissions and publication of data